Independent contractor to blame for Electron rocket failure

 Making it to space, not to orbit

-The investigating team determined that the mission, dubbed It’s a Test, achieved 224 miles in altitude and four minutes of flight time.
+The investigating team determined that the mission, dubbed It’s a Test, achieved 140 miles (224 km) in altitude and four minutes of flight time.
 The vehicle was terminated due to a data loss time-out.
 This resulted from an improper configuration of telemetry equipment owned and operated by a third-party contractor supporting Rocket Lab’s Launch Complex 1.

 “The equipment lost contact with the rocket temporarily and, according to standard operating procedures, range safety officials terminated the flight,” the report stated.
 “Data, including that from Rocket Lab’s own telemetry equipment, confirmed the rocket was following a nominal trajectory and the vehicle was performing as planned at the time of termination.”